fishinwind/workshop/content/index.rst

 Course Description
 ~~~~~~~~~~~~~~~~~~

-**The Genome Analysis Workshop is a hands-on tutorial of skills needed
+**The Genome Analysis Workshop is a hands-on tutorial of skills needed to
-to process large genomics data sets and visualize their results.
-The class
+process large genomics data sets and visualize their results.
+The class is
-is taught from the standpoint of a biologist with practical goals (e.g. to
+taught from the standpoint of a biologist with practical goals (e.g., to
 interpret the results of a sequencing-based experiment and gain
 biologically meaningful insight).**